pianist Andor Foldes - Image taken from the cover of a Deutsche Grammophon

 Kálmán, Strauss, and many more.

 all were in a position to perform or have their works performed to

 earn some sort of living.
 There were exceptions: Robert Stolz

 Hungarian born singer Martha Eggert and her Polish husband

 Higher'.
 In the 1943-1944 season the couple played in the Broadway

 production of the operetta 'The Merry Widow' (Lehar).
 Many immigrants

 with success.
 Donald Gabor knew Martha Eggert and he asked her to

 make a few recordings for his Continental label which he later released

 on Continental CLP 2012.
 Gabor also recorded pianist Andor

 Foldes and, together with Laszlo Halasz, he made the now famous

 recordings of Béla Bartók.
 It was through Marta

 Eggert that Donald Gabor met Marcel Prawy, a meeting which would have

 great consequencies several years later.

 United States of America Certificate of Nationalization of Marcel

 Prawy (white, male, ruddy complexion, 5 foot 11.5 inches tall)

 George Curtiss (later director of the Webster pressing plant in Massachusetts),

 also Marcel Prawy enlisted in the US Army in 1943 and obtained US

 citizenship.
 From then on Prawy was no longer secretary of the famous

 and customs of European countries to recruits so they would be prepared

 when they came to Europe.

 1944 Prawy was first sent to England were he entertained the American

 troops together with cabarettist/pianist/composer Georg Kreisler

 -Not Arian Arias- recorded in 1966).
 From England Prawy went to Paris.

 There too Prawy and Kreisler performed their musical reviews they

 partly had written together.

 the Germans had finally capitulated in May 1945, Prawy was stationed

 in Germany and for a short while in Bordeaux in France.
 In 1946 he

 returned to Vienna.
-From May 1946 to 1950 he was
+From May 1946 till 1950 he was a "military

-than about politics, he later confessed in his book "Marcel Prawy erzählt
+politics, he later confessed in his book "Marcel Prawy erzählt

 aus seinem Leben" (Marcel Prawy talks about his life).

 Prawy in the nineteen seventies when he prepared a special

-taken from Deutsche Grammophon Lp 2532 001 - Wagner: Tristan und Isolde.
+taken from Deutsche Grammophon Lp 2532 001 - Wagner: Tristan

-credit: Will Appelt, Wien.
+Photo credit: Will Appelt, Wien.

 Prawy produced many recordings on his own account like 'RÍve

-de valse' (Ein Walzertraum, Dreamwaltz) by Oscar Srauss, released in France on
+de valse' (Ein Walzertraum, Dreamwaltz) by Oscar Srauss, released

-listed in 1955.
+the 'Tonkünstlerorchester', listed in 1955.
 The actual

 conversations between Donald Gabor and Marcel Prawy in New York resonated

 at the end of the nineteen forties when Gabor contacted Prawy and

 asked him to produce recordings to be released on his newly founded

 From 1950 on Prawy produced numerous recordings with the Orchestra

 of the Viennese Symphonic Society which is also called Austrian Symphony

-Orchestra,

-Niederösterreichisches Sinfonieorchester (Symphony Orchestra of Lower Austria),
+Orchestra of Lower Austria), and Tonkünstler Orchester.

-made with Gaspar Cassado, Kurt Wöss and George Singer, he calls the orchestra
+Cassado, Kurt Wöss and George Singer, he calls the orchestra

 "Vienna Pro Arte Orchestra".
 He had a two year contract

 with the orchestra.
 Conductors were Fritz Busch, Kurt Wöss,

 Singer, Anton Paulik, Max Schönherr, and

 Wolf, to name a few.
 And he had a contract with the Orchestra

 his productions, Prawy wrote in a letter dated July 31, 1950:

-After three years of military duty with the U.S.Army (1943-1946) and three years
+After three years of military duty with the U.S.Army (1943-1946)

-Officer for Austria) I am now executive
+(1946-1949, Assistant Films Officer for Austria) I am now executive

 My weekly earnings since my separation from Military Government